Protect your privacy on the Internet

 Note Windows 8, Windows 7, Windows Vista, and Windows XP with Service Pack 2 and Service Pack 3 have a firewall already built in and automatically turned on.

 Note Microsoft Update will also update your Microsoft Office programs.

 Subscribe to antivirus software and keep it current.
-Microsoft Security Essentials is a free download for Windows 7, Windows Vista, and Windows XP.
+Microsoft Security Essentials is a free download for Windows 7 and Windows Vista.
 If you run Windows 8 or Windows RT, you don’t need Microsoft Security Essentials.
 For more information, see Help protect your PC with Microsoft Security Essentials.
 For more information, see How to boost your malware defense and protect your PC.

 Create strong passwords

 Strong passwords are at least 14 characters long and include a combination of letters (both upper and lower case), numbers, and symbols.
 They are easy for you to remember but difficult for others to guess.

 Don't share your passwords with friends.